Iterative minimization algorithm on a mixture family: Proof of Theorem and Corollary

 We have

 where $(a)$ and $(b)$ follow from \eqref{AMK} and \eqref{XPZ2}, respectively.

-{\bf Step 3:}\quad The aim of this step is to show item (ii) by assuming the conditions (A0) as well as (A1) and (A2).
+{\bf Step 3:}\quad This step aims to show item (ii) by assuming the conditions (A0) as well as (A1) and (A2).
 In the discussion of Step 1, since $D(P^{0}\| P^{(t)}) \le \delta$, the condition (A0) guarantees \eqref{AMQ}.
 We can show item (ii) with assuming that item (i) does not hold.
 Hence, we obtain Theorem \ref{TH1}.

 {\bf Step 4:}\quad To show Corollary \ref{Cor1}, we apply \eqref{XME2} to the case when $P^0=P^*$ and $P^{(t)}=P^*_i$.
 Then, we have

 which implies \eqref{Cor2}.